seanfdnn/ergodox-layout/README.md

 can be on the left one.

-The coloring here also follows a different pattern: blue are mouse keys, red is cursor navigation, light orange is media control, and the rest are as usual.
+The coloring here also follows a different pattern: blue are mouse keys, red is cursor navigation, light orange is media control, pink are copy/paste related functions, and the rest are as usual.

+The copy/paste stuff needs some explanation: they only work in Spacemacs.
+The topmost pink button toggles visual mode on and off, by sending `V` first, and `ESC` the second time.
+The button below it sends `X` for cutting when tapped, `D` for deleting when held.
+The pink button on the thumb cluster sends `Y` for copy when tapped, `P` for paste when held.

 ## Things to experiment with: